Since the founding of our organization, we have grown, expanded, and changed significantly to become the family of programs we are today.

 FIRST Robotics Competition Team Founded

 To further expand the W.A.F.F.L.E.S. family of programs and make robotics accessible to more youth in the area, a community-based FIRST Robotics Competition (FRC) team for grades 8-12 was formed.
 The first of its kind in Canada, the W.A.F.F.L.E.S.
 FRC team allowed any local students without a team at their school to join the program.
-In FRC, students have a six-week period to design, build, test, and program a 120lb robot to complete in exciting competitions that change year to year.
+In FRC, students have a six-week period to design, build, test, and program a 125-pound robot to complete in exciting competitions that change year to year.
 They work alongside community professionals and alumni mentors from Queen’s University, who guide as mentors and pass down knowledge.
 Students also work on the business and artistic aspects of the team, such as fundraising, award submissions, website design, and team media.
 In its first year, the team won the Rookie All Star award and qualified for the World Championships.

 W.A.F.F.L.E.S.
 Summer Camps Founded